jlbuster/Assign-08-JB/README.md

-# Pizza
+# Pizza Project

 ## Description

-This is a project about pizza.
-Yum
+This is a project about my favorite types of pizza.

 ## Table of Contents
 * [Installation](#installation)